Our School App Stay connected on the go...

 In Years 7 to 9 we run a carousel system, in conjunction with the Textiles and Food and Nutrition departments, which gives all students experience of the many aspects of Technology by learning and applying a wide range of traditional and hi-tech skills.
 All our KS3 courses aim to give students an understanding of materials and processes and how to use them to produce useful and creative products.
 This year we have extended our projects to eighteen weeks to enable more opportunity for creative design and manufacture.

 - Note Holder – students are set the task of designing a personalised note holder based around a standard metal based design.
 Creativity and individuality are expected to then design and make a unique and desirable product.
+We have well equipped workshops and students will learn and use a wide variety of metal shaping techniques.

 GCSE Engineering (AQA 4550)